Getmrahul/Flask-Graphene-SQLAlchemy/README.md

 Create a database(Used SQLite) with the table structure mentioned in *struct.sql* and update the database name in *database.py* file.

 ## Testing GraphQL
+Go to http://localhost:5000/graphql to try GraphQL.
 Below are the example query for adding new user, getting all users, searching for user with username and updating username with email id.
 ### Adding a New User
 ```
 mutation {